 Except for instant publishing, you can backdate the post.
 Select the ‘Backdate’ option from the drop-down menu as shown in the snapshot below.

-Choose the date, click the ‘Backdate’ button and then click the ‘Schedule Post’ button to publish the post with the older date.
+Choose the date, click the ‘Backdate’ button, and then click the ‘Schedule Post’ button to publish the post with an older date.

 Besides the backdating, you can also save the draft or schedule posts for the future to make them be automatically published on a chosen date and time.

 Scheduling posts is the same as backdating: select the ‘Schedule’ option -> choose a date -> click the ‘Schedule’ button and then click the ‘Schedule Post’ button to schedule the post.

 The number of all your scheduled posts will be displayed on your Facebook public homepage, click the ‘See Posts’ link to open the Publishing Tools and see the list of posts to manage them.